DifferentRegulytoryFoundations/The-World-Country/README.md

 Серия 76 6261569
 27.12.2021
 ОВМ: 77533
+differentregulytoryfoundations@gmail.com

 White paper of the country DRF - the world's first virtual country

-Doing by Menshenin Vladimir Dmitrievich

 DRF (Different Regultory Foundations) is a collection of regulatory Foundations that form a control structure called “From Center of Mass to Center of Mass.”
 The world's first virtual country.

 Management structure: Decentralized-hierarchical with cyclic feedback.

+Economic system: the economy is a distributed economic system.
+- The state regulates the economy through monetary policy and does not directly participate in regulating the entire economic system.
+Each unit of society initially possesses distinct legal, economic, and monetary powers.

+The country's landscape and infrastructure style represents infrastructure carved from the existing landscape and virtual space with parameters as close as possible to the real world, with integrated artificial intelligence.

 Self-sufficient, developing management system: